egouldo/ManyEcoEvo/manuscript/manuscript/manuscript.md

 Analysts investigating the evolutionary biology dataset examined the effect of sibling number and nestling growth of blue tits (*Cyanistes caeruleus*), while analysts investigating the conservation ecology dataset examined the relationship between grass cover and *Eucalyptus* tree seedling recruitment.
 The ManyEcoEvo project quantified the variation in results among analyses using meta-analysis and additionally sought to understand how features of studies such as, variable selection, random effects structures, qualitative and numeric ratings of the methods by peer-reviewers, influenced deviation from the meta-analytic mean.

-*ManyEcoEvo* is an R package[@RCoreTeam2022] designed to *facilitate the analysis of* a many-analyst study in ecology and evolutionary biology, the *ManyEcoEvo Project* [@gould2023].
+*ManyEcoEvo* is an R package [@RCoreTeam2022] designed to *facilitate the analysis of* a many-analyst study in ecology and evolutionary biology, the *ManyEcoEvo Project* [@gould2023].
 The purpose of *ManyEcoEvo* is to reproducibly implement the analysis and presentation of results for Gould *et al.* [-@gould2023] such that the 246 analysts as well as other interested researchers may independently reproduce the study's findings.
 The package also aims to facilitate re-analyses and replications of Gould *et al.* [-@gould2023], as well as facilitating the analysis of similar many-analyst style datasets.

-All raw data sets provided to independent teams for analysis, as well data collected on the analyses themselves are archived at **OSF Link1, OSF Link2,** respectively, and are provided in the GitHub repository for the package **(INSERT LINK)**, archived on Zenodo **(INSERT CITATION).** The ManyEcoEvo project contains tools for data-cleaning and processing tasks encountered when working with with many-analyst style data, functions for implementing and reproducing the analysis described inGould *et al.* [-@gould2023], establishes a structured workflow that facilitates re-analyses and replications of Gould *et al.* [-@gould2023] as well as implementation for new many-analyst studies, including a planned extension of the ManyEcoEvo project.
+All raw data sets and metadata provided to independent teams for analysiss are publicly archived at <https://osf.io/qjzby> and <https://osf.io/hdv8m>, respectively.
+Analyst survey responses and results are provided in the package GitHub repository (<https://github.com/egouldo/ManyEcoEvo/>), which is also archived on Zenodo (<https://doi.org/10.5281/zenodo.10046153>).
+*ManyEcoEvo* contains tools for data-cleaning and processing tasks encountered when working with with many-analyst style data, functions for implementing and reproducing the analysis described inGould *et al.* [-@gould2023], establishes a structured workflow that facilitates re-analyses and replications of Gould *et al.* [-@gould2023] as well as implementation for new many-analyst studies, including a planned extension of the ManyEcoEvo project.

 # Statement of Need